 Share this Article:

-MICHAEL FRANCIS: STORY OF A PANCREATIC CANCER WARRIOR
+MICHAEL FRANCIS: STORY OF A PANCREATIC CANCER SURVIVOR

 “Everyone Must Become Their Own Health Care Advocate”

 Written By Debra Gelbart

 Participating in A Clinical Trial Creating A Rosy Future